-[Editor’s note: The full text of this serial was taken from https://wikileaks.org/plusd/cables/1978GEORGE04171_d.html.
-The FBI withheld several names from this cable.
-They are denoted below in red type.]
+[The FBI withheld several names from this serial. they are indicated below in red type.]

 GEORGE 04171 082109Z